The Different Types of Sails On A Sailboat: An Easy Guide

 A Gennaker sail combines the characteristics of the Genoa and Spinnaker.
 It is made of nylon like the Spinnaker but is asymmetrical like a Genoa and rigged slightly differently.
 The tack is attached to the bow, and the clew has a sheet led aft to the cockpit.
 The Gennaker can be equipped with a snuffer to make it even easier to set up and take down.

-It is popular among cruisers because it is simpler to use than a spinnaker, as it does not require a pole.
-The sail is effective at angles between 90 degrees and almost all the way down to 180 degrees.
-A very versatile sail for various light-wind conditions.
+It is popular among cruisers because it is simpler to use than a spinnaker and it doesn’t require a pole.
+The sail is effective at angles between 90 degrees and almost all the way down to 180 degrees, making it versatile for various light-wind conditions.

 Parasailor